 Cherise raised the bloody scissors in an unspoken threat.
+The kid must be lying.
 No one sane would put a little pipsqueak in charge of a suicide watch.
-The kid must be lying.
-His body was sunken in the wrong places, his limbs looked as fragile as twigs, and his squeaky voice would never raise an alarm.
+His limbs looked as fragile as twigs, and his squeaky voice would never raise an alarm.

-Thomas painstakingly tore a sheet out of the notebook on his lap.
+“You’re Cherise.”
+Thomas fumbled for the notebook tucked by his side, and painstakingly tore out a sheet.
 “I don’t mind that you’re silent.
-I can hear you.”
+I can hear your thoughts.”

 “Your mother punished you every time you spoke.”
 Thomas fluffed the paper, sculpting it.
 “For your entire life, up until recently, you were unable to speak without suffering a punishment.
 That’s why your throat closes up whenever you try.”

-The baby wouldn’t shut up.
-The baby kept wailing, all the time, drowning out the flies that buzzed around their trailer.
-Glitzy must have been very hungry.
-Ma kept punishing her … until that final time, when the baby went silent forever.
+Glitzy kept wailing, drowning out the flies that buzzed around their trailer.
+She must have been very hungry.
+Ma kept punishing her, until that final time, when Glitzy went silent forever.

+I hate Ma.
 I hate her.
-I hate her.
-The pain in Cherise’s torn skin was inconsequential in comparison to her searing fury.
+The pain in Cherise’s torn skin was nothing next to her searing fury.
 She wanted to stab Ma in the gut.
 Stab her until she screamed, and then keep stabbing until she went silent.
 Stab her eyes out.
 Stab her throat.

 Surely no one else seethed with feral, animalistic rage?

 “Your Ma never knew you.”
 Thomas made more creases in the paper.
 “She never tried to get to know you.
 And your rage is something you’ve rightfully earned.
-It’s not a sign of weakness or defectiveness.
-It’s normal.”
+It’s not a sign of defectiveness.
+It’s completely normal, given your situation.”

 The way he answered her exact thoughts … Cherise wanted to ask how he guessed what was inside her mind.

-She opened her mouth, but her throat thickened until she could no longer smell the rain, or the forest around the house.
+She opened her mouth, but her throat thickened until she could no longer smell the rain.
 She couldn’t make a sound.